AWED-PIPER: Agents, Web Applications & Expert Detectors for Personally Identifiable Information Protection & Fine-grained Named Entity Recognition across 36 languages for 6.6 Billion Speakers: Introduction

 \section{Introduction}

-Digital equity in Natural Language Processing (NLP) requires robust support for the "long tail" of global languages.
-Current state-of-the-art models often prioritize high-resource languages, leaving millions of speakers behind. \textbf{AWED-FiNER} addresses this, for the NLP task Fine-grained Named Entity Recognition (FgNER), by providing a unified interface for 36 languages, ranging from the most spoken languages English, Chinese, Spanish, Hindi etc., to vulnerable languages \cite{unesco2017unesco} such as Bishnupriya, Bodo, Manipuri, and Mizo.
+Named Entity Recognition (NER), a fundamental task in Natural Language Processing (NLP), is essential for numerous applications, including information retrieval (IR) \cite{seyler2018information}, web queries \cite{fetahu2021gazetteer}, relation extraction \cite{dagdelen2024structured}, knowledge base construction \cite{christmann2023explainable}, recommendation systems \cite{torbati2021you}, and retrieval augmented generation \cite{zhang2022end}.
+Current state-of-the-art NLP and IR systems predominantly focus on high-resource languages, thereby marginalizing millions of speakers and emphasizing the need for robust support for the long tail of underrepresented languages \cite{xu2023decoupled, zhang2023representation, kaushik2025tafsil}. \textbf{AWED-FiNER} addresses this, for Fine-grained Named Entity Recognition (FgNER) task, by providing a unified interface for 36 languages, ranging from the most spoken languages, English, Chinese, Spanish, etc., to low-resource languages Assamese, Santali, Odia, etc., extending to extremely low-resource vulnerable languages \cite{unesco2017unesco} such as Bishnupriya, Bodo, Manipuri, and Mizo.